 Fixed rates do lock in the amount of interest that will accrue on the outstanding loan balance, but due to the rules on both the fixed rate and the adjustable rate HUD HECM loans (or “Heck-um” as you may hear it called), the fixed rate option is not always the best choice for borrowers.

 Security of a Fixed Rate

 Lump Sum Payment Disadvantage

-We will concentrate on the HECM rules and just know that if your property value exceeds the government maximum lending limit as shown on the program parameters here, you would want to check back to see what programs and guidelines would be available to you at the time under the Jumbo options.
+We will concentrate on the HECM rules and just know that if your property value exceeds the government maximum lending limit of $970,800, you would want to check back to see what programs and guidelines would be available to you at the time under the Jumbo options.

 The only exception to this is when the 60% limitation would not allow borrowers to have any cash at all at closing or in the first year and then HUD allows borrowers up to 10% of the Principal Limit above the payment of the mandatory obligations, even if that takes them above the 60% maximum – up to the full Principal Limit.

 In other words, if just paying off your existing loan and loan costs would use 59% of your available Principal Limit, HUD will allow you to pay that amount and take an additional 10% in cash at closing increasing your initial draw to 69% of the Principal Limit based on the calculator results.

 This would also be true if your current loan totals 72% of your Principal Limit and you would be allowed to go to 82% of the total loan based on the calculator results with the payoff of current liens and your additional 10%.